Rapid evaluation of Newtonian potentials on planar domains: Numerical experiments

-It is easy to verify that $\text{Area}(\tDelta)=\text{Area}(\Delta)$.
-In Figure \ref{fig:taylor3}, for various functions $f$ and various orders $N$, we report the $L_\infty$ error of the monomial expansion approximation by uniformly sampling $20000$ points over $\tDelta$ (including $\partial \tDelta$), and the magnitude of the expansion coefficients.
-One can observe that the performance of the monomial expansion approximation over a curved triangle is almost identical to the triangle domain case (see Figure \ref{fig:taylor1}).
+We repeat the previous experiment on $\tDelta$, and show the results in Figure \ref{fig:ctaylor1}.
+One can observe that the performance of the monomial approximation over a curved triangle is almost identical to the triangle domain case.